ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

     cd <pyansys-repository>
     pip install -e .

-For example, you would use this code to clone and installing the latest version of PyMAPDL:
+For example, to clone and install the latest version of PyMAPDL, you would run the following:

 .. code::